Banora Point

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's aggregation of latest postcode level ATO data released for financial year ended 30 June 2023 shows Banora Point had a median income among taxpayers of $46,642 and an average income of $58,007.
-These figures are lower than national averages of $52,390 (median) and $65,215 (average).
-Considering Wage Price Index growth of 8.86% since financial year ended 30 June 2023, estimated incomes for September 2025 would be approximately $50,774 (median) and $63,146 (average).
-According to 2021 Census figures, household, family, and personal incomes in Banora Point fall between the 15th and 18th percentiles nationally.
-Income distribution data indicates that 28.2% of individuals earn between $1,500 and $2,999 annually, aligning with regional levels where this cohort represents 29.9%.
-Housing affordability pressures are severe, with only 82.1% of income remaining after housing costs, ranking at the 17th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Banora Point had a median income among taxpayers of $46,642 and an average income of $58,007.
+These figures are lower than national averages of $52,390 (median) and $65,215 (average) for Regional NSW.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median income in Banora Point as of September 2025 would be approximately $50,774, with average income at around $63,146.
+According to the 2021 Census, household, family, and personal incomes in Banora Point fall between the 15th and 18th percentiles nationally.
+Income distribution data shows that 28.2% of individuals in Banora Point earn within the $1,500 - $2,999 band (4,784 individuals), which is similar to regional levels where this cohort represents 29.9%.
+Housing affordability pressures are severe in Banora Point, with only 82.1% of income remaining after housing costs, ranking at the 17th percentile nationally.

 Frequently Asked Questions - Income